 Did I leave anything out that I should put into future posts?
 Comment and let me know.

 Owner of Anthony S. Torres Photography

-Anthony is a Certified Professional Photographer for the PPA, who photographs businesses, boudoir, and families to help clients feel great about their businesses and themselves.
-He’s currently located in Bloomfield NJ with his wife and at the mercy of his 2 young children.
+Anthony is a PPA Certified Professional Photographer, who photographs businesses, boudoir, and families to help clients feel great about their businesses and themselves.
+He’s currently located in Wake Forest, NC with his wife while at the mercy of his 2 young children.